 Advanced features include head-up displays, digital instrument clusters, and panoramic sunroofs.
 Lexus typically includes more standard advanced features.

-Lexus Safety System+ (LSS+) provides comprehensive driver-assist features.
-The system includes adaptive cruise control, lane-keeping assist, and automatic emergency braking.
+- Lexus Safety System+ includes advanced features like adaptive cruise control, lane-keeping assist, and automatic emergency braking.

-Mazda i-Activsense offers competitive safety technologies.
-Features include blind-spot monitoring and rear cross-traffic alert.
+- Mazda i-Activsense offers competitive tech like blind-spot monitoring, rear cross-traffic alert, and more.

 Reliability and Durability